H3K27me3: Cohen–Gibson syndrome

 Cohen–Gibson syndrome is a disorder linked to overgrowth and is characterised by dysmorphic facial features and variable intellectual disability.
 In some cases, a de novo missense mutation in EED was associated with decreased levels of H3K27me3 in comparison to wild type.
 This decrease was linked to loss of PRC2 activity.

 Diffuse midline Glioma

 Immunohistochemical comparison of DMG with EHZIP overexpression (top) to DMG with H3K27M mutation (bottom).
 Loss of M3K27me3 (left) is visible in both samples, while H3K27M (middle) and EZHIP (right) only stain in one of the samples, respectively.

 Diffuse midline glioma, H3K27me3-altered (DMG), also known as diffuse intrinsic pontine glioma (DIPG) is a type of highly aggressive brain tumor mostly found in children.
 All DMGs exhibit loss of H3K27me3, in about 80% of cases due to a genetic mutation receplacing lysine with methionine (M), known as H3K27M.
-In rare forms, H3Kme3-loss is mediated by overexpression of the EZH inhibiting protein, decreasing PRC2-activity.
+In rare forms, H3Kme3-loss is mediated by overexpression of the EZH inhibitory protein, decreasing PRC2-activity.